Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Be extra careful not to go too far to the edge.
 The puffin burrows can make the ground closest to the cliffs hollow and dangerous to tread on.

-You can find a video of the puffin biting Gordon's nose in my travel-blog on the Westman Islands.
+You can find a video of the puffin biting Gordon's nose in my travel blog about the Westman Islands.

 Puffins at Grímsey island

-We got some good photos of the ever so cute puffins, but as the sun was seated so low in the sky then an orange hue was surrounding them.
-It was so special and I was reduced to tears by this beautiful sight.
+We got some good photos of the ever-so-cute puffins, but as the sun was so low in the sky, an orange hue surrounded them.
+It was so special, and I was reduced to tears by this beautiful sight.

 The group photographing puffins at Grímsey island